0xAX/linux-insides/Misc/linux-misc-3.md

 LDFLAGS_vmlinux = --defsym _kernel_bss_size=$(KBSS_SZ)
 ```

 As we already know, it defines the `_kernel_bss_size` symbol with the size of the `.bss` section in the output file.
-This symbol will be used in the first [assembly file](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/arm/boot/compressed/head.S) that will be executed during kernel decompressing:
+This symbol will be used in the first [assembly file](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/arm/boot/compressed/head.S) that will be executed during kernel decompression:

 ```assembly
 ldr r5, =_kernel_bss_size